 These areas create personal development opportunities for all students through its wide range of programs that are designed to enhance the quality of student life.
-Under the direction of the Assistant Dean of Student Development, many services such as activity registration, campus calendar compilation, off-campus visitation, sign posting procedures and approvals, and oversight of the University's alcohol policy are also provided.
+Many services such as activity registration, campus calendar compilation, off-campus visitation, sign posting procedures and approvals, and oversight of the University's alcohol policy are also provided.
 Other student development areas include: